Robert Hilburn: 1966-2005: Early career, Los Angeles Times

 Hilburn worked as a news reporter on a suburban Los Angeles newspaper, The Valley Times, in the early 1960s, and was later a public information officer for the Los Angeles Unified School District.

 Eager to write about music, Hilburn began writing for the Los Angeles Times as a freelancer in 1966.
 He wrote a series of articles about artists including Johnny Cash and Janis Joplin for the paper before he was hired full-time, replacing Pete Johnson as rock critic in 1970.
 While at the Times, Hilburn accompanied several artists on landmark tours; he covered Elton John's inaugural visit to Russia, Paul Simon's Graceland tour stop in Zimbabwe; and Bob Dylan's first concerts in Israel.
 He spent a week on the road with the Sex Pistols during the British band's first U.S. tour.
 He was with Johnny Cash when he performed at Folsom Prison in 1968.

-In addition to writing extensively about Dylan, Springsteen, David Bowie, and U2, Hilburn was an early champion of artists including John Prine, Patti Smith, The Eagles, Tom Petty, Prince, Elvis Costello, Guns N' Roses, Rage Against the Machine, Nine Inch Nails, Ice Cube, Public Enemy, Eminem, The White Stripes, Arcade Fire, and X. John credited Hilburn for helping to launch his career; U2, Prine, Springsteen, and Dr. Dre, among other artists, commented similarly.
+In addition to writing extensively about Dylan, Springsteen, David Bowie, and U2, Hilburn was an early champion of artists including John Prine, Patti Smith, the Eagles, Tom Petty, Prince, Elvis Costello, Guns N' Roses, Rage Against the Machine, Nine Inch Nails, Ice Cube, Public Enemy, Eminem, the White Stripes, Arcade Fire, and X. John credited Hilburn for helping to launch his career; U2, Prine, Springsteen, and Dr. Dre, among other artists, commented similarly.

 Although credited with taking rock journalism to a "new, more serious frontier," Hilburn approached rock criticism as a fan; in a 2009 interview with the Washington Post, he said: “I thought the message of the artist was more important than the writing style...I tried to be clear, I wanted everyone to be welcome."
 In 2005 he accepted a buy-out package and retired from his staff position at the Times.
 He continued to write features for the paper.

+While at the Los Angeles Times, Hilburn wrote Springsteen, his first biography.